jahnavi0102/Springboot-web-app-aws/README.md

         get  : http://13.58.35.238:8080/deleteEmployee/2
                  **Method: Update the Employee of particular id

-#Steps to load on a server
+#Steps to load on a server(No templates use postman)

     #Create ec2 instance
     #Save pem file and start connecting the server